Independence Day (Indonesia): Independence day carnivals

 On Independence Day, parades or carnivals take place on streets in cities and villages across the nation.
 They might take the form of a modest carnival, organized by local people, where children and sometimes adults wear patriotic clothes, or traditional ethnic costumes.
 Some larger parades might be held and organized by provincial, regency, or municipal governments, staged in main thoroughfares of cities.

 Some places may hold independence day carnivals not precisely on 17 August, but usually on a Saturday or Sunday following that date.
 The parade and carnival usually feature marching bands, decorative floats, patriotic parades by civilian organizations and cultural carnivals featuring traditional costumes of the various ethnic groups of Indonesia.

-In Jakarta the national parade usually starts in Merdeka Square by the National Monument, parading through capital main avenues; Thamrin and Sudirman avenues, passing Selamat Datang Monument and the Gelora Bung Karno Sports Complex.
-The national parade, in the past, has had added a military and police element.
+In Jakarta the national parade usually starts in Merdeka Square by the National Monument, parading through the capital's main avenues; Thamrin and Sudirman avenues, passing Selamat Datang Monument and the Semanggi Interchange.
+The national parade, in the past, added a military and police element, but was revived in 2025.

-In recent years however, the main national carnival has not been staged in the national capital, but in provinces with regional cities taking turns hosting this national event.
+The main national carnival is not just staged in the national capital, but in provinces with regional cities taking turns hosting this national event.
 In 2017, for example, the national independence carnival was staged in Bandung, West Java.